cloudylogic/clsrestapi/README.md

 Talk about looking at the source code for additional information.
-Talk about reviewing the Javascript for the [api.cloudylogic.com] root page Talk about reviewing the test code written in Python Talk about reviewing the test code written in Java Talk about reviewing client code for Python, Java, Kotlin, Javascript and Swift
+Talk about reviewing the Javascript for the [api.cloudylogic.com] root page Talk about reviewing the test code written in Java Talk about reviewing client code for Python, Java, Kotlin, Javascript and Swift

-#### Self Correcting

-blah, blah, blah
+You may want to check out the Python test code for the CLS REST API, that repository, called [testclsrest](https://github.com/kenlowrie/testclsrest) is also available on [GitHub](https://github.com/).

 #### Summary